-- Students with a superior cognitive identification and all four single subject area identifications will be placed first.
+- Students with a superior cognitive identification and both reading and math subject area identifications will be placed first.

-- Placements will continue with students who have a superior cognitive identification and three single subject area identifications.
+- Placements will continue with students who have a superior cognitive identification and reading or math subject area identifications.

 - Placements will continue with students who have a superior cognitive identification.

-- Placements will continue with students who have four subject area identifications.
+- Placements will continue with students who have both reading and math subject area of identifications.

-- Placements will continue with students who have three subject area identifications.
+- Placements will continue with students who have reading or math subject area identifications.

-- In any of the above bullets, if the number of students who qualify exceeds the number of openings in the self-contained classroom, the most current state assessment results available may be used to make placements.
+- In any of the above bullets, if the number of students who qualify exceeds the number of openings in the self-contained classroom, the student with the higher scoring on national percentile will be placed first.

 - When placing in grade three, students with a single subject area identification will only be guaranteed placement for one year.